PetterTech/blog/content/posts/2012-02-20-greping-the-eventlog-using-powershell.md

  Get-EventLog -LogName System -After $yesterday | Where-Object {$_.EventID -eq 7036}
  ```

-As you can see I define a variable for yesterday, thats just because I&#8217;m lazy and want to keep the commands as little complex as I can.
+As you can see I define a variable for yesterday, thats just because I'm lazy and want to keep the commands as little complex as I can.

 One of the things I commonly use get-eventlog for is figuring out why a user fails to log in through one of our radius servers.
 Heres one example of a command I would use for that: